Contract lifecycle management

 Contract lifecycle management (CLM) is the proactive, methodical management of a contract from initiation through award, compliance and renewal.
 Implementing CLM can lead to significant improvements in cost savings and efficiency.
-Understanding and automating CLM can also limit organizational liability and increase compliance with legal requirements.
+Understanding CLA and using contract lifecycle management software to automate CLM processes can help to limit organizational liability and improve compliance with legal requirements.

-Contract Lifecycle Management Stages
+Stages

 There are many different phases of each contract – no matter the size or importance of any particular document, they must all go through each stage in order to be completed properly.
+As well as formation of contracts, contract lifecycle management addresses processes after contract signature or execution such as ensure parties comply with their contractual obligations, continuing compliance and dispute resolution.

 The stages of the contract lifecycle management process include: